-Program 058 FORM SS-2 (01) Enter the name of the claimant.
-(02) Enter the fiscal year in which costs were incurred.
-(03) Reimbursable Components.
-Check the box which indicates the cost component being cla only one box per form.
-A separate form SS-2 shall be prepared for each component which (04) Description of Expenses.
-The following table identifies the type of information require reimbursable costs.
-To detail costs for the component activity box "checked" in block (( employee names, position titles, a brief description of the activities performed, actual t each employee, productive hourly rates, fringe benefits, supplies used, contract service expenses.
-The descriptions required in column (4)(a) must be of sufficient detail to 03), enter the time spent by es and travel expenses.
+- (01) Enter the name of the claimant. - (02) Enter the fiscal year in which costs were incurred. - (03) Reimbursable Components.
+Check the box which indicates the cost component being claimed.
+Check only one box per form.
+A separate form SS-2 shall be prepared for each component which applies. - Description of Expenses.
+The following table identifies the type of information required to support reimbursable costs.
+To detail costs for the component activity box "checked" in block (03), enter the employee names, position titles, a brief description of the activities performed, actual time spent by each employee, productive hourly rates, fringe benefits, supplies used, contract services and travel expenses.
 The descriptions required in column (4)(a) must be of sufficient detail to explain the cost of activities or items being claimed.
 For audit purposes, all supporting documents must be retained by the claimant for a period of not less than three years after the date the claim was filed or last amended, whichever is later.
 If no funds were appropriated and no payment was made at the time the claim was filed, the time of the Controller to initiate an audit shall be three years from the date of initial payment of the claim.
 Such documents shall be made available to the State Controller's Office on request.